ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     ...to...
     side 1 track 0 = logical track n

-...where n is the total number of logical tracks (i.e. 2 x number of tracks per side).
+...where n is the total number of logical tracks (ie. 2 x number of tracks per side).

 Logical sectors hide the actual physical sector numbers.
 Logical sector numbers always start from 0.